Koolau Vista

 No analysis available

 Wood-frame construction is well supported for Koolau Vista.
-One public remark explicitly calls it a "wood-frame" condominium, and current MLS data shows 16 of 20 listings marked WOOFRA.
-The evidence appears consistent across listings rather than a one-off agent error.
+A public remark explicitly calls it a "wood-frame" condominium, and the current MLS data shows WOOFRA in 16 of 20 listings.
+The evidence appears consistent rather than a one-off agent copy-paste issue.

 Above-ground construction is not supported by the public remarks, and the MLS checkbox data is only present in 9 of 20 listings.
 With no explicit mention of "above ground construction" or similar language, the evidence is too weak to treat it as a confirmed building feature.